KayelGee/token-attacher/README.md

 ```

 ## Known Issues
  - Moving multiple tokens at the same time doesn't work.
 Don't do it.
- - Locked elements can still be moved when selected with unlocked elements via box select
- - Assign Token doesn't clear flags, so to be sure you should always assign to a fresh actor
- - Moving a token rapidly(by holding a keyboard arrow key for example) will cause the attached elements to lag behind.
+If you do it you can fix misalignments by moven each token seperatly afterwards.
+Also if you need to do it you can attach all tokens to a base token and move the base token, that should cause no issue.

 ## Installation